sandjec-os/alx-system_engineering-devops/0x01-shell_permissions/README.md

-./7-everybody : Add exection permissions to everyone ./8-James_Bond : Set all permissions to the others and nothing to the owner and group ./9-John_Doe : Set the mode of the file to -rwxr-x-wx
+./7-everybody : Add exection permissions to everyone ./8-James_Bond : Set all permissions to the others and nothing to the owner and group ./9-John_Doe : Set the mode of the file to -rwxr-x-wx ./10-mirror_permissions : Change mode of file hello the same as olleh mode